pan-net-security/kcount/README.md

 # kcount

+Sometimes I need to get the number of objects inside Kubernetes cluster(s).
+Or I need to compare two or more clusters to see the number and age of the objects that get replicated.

 `kcount` counts Kubernetes objects across namespaces and clusters.
 It can be used as CLI tool or as daemon (service) exposing Prometheus metrics.